mattheu/MinQueue/readme.md

 * Minified files are only loaded if at least one component file should be loaded.
 * Compatable with localized scripts.
 * Compatable with LESS: use wp-less plugin: https://github.com/sanchothefat/wp-less.git
-* Debugger tool - displays a list of scripts and styles enqueued on each page on the front end of the site.
+* Helper tool - displays a list of scripts and styles enqueued on each page on the front end of the site.

 ## Instructions ##